-A less invasive strategy is to apply a floor underlayment (rolled moisture barrier) to the concrete slab prior to installing the finished flooring.
+A less invasive strategy is to apply a moisture mitigation solution such as the KOVARA floor moisture barrier to the concrete slab prior to installing the finished flooring.
 Barriers have been shown to stand up to RH levels as high as 99.5% and pH of 12 over an extended period of time.
 They can be applied rapidly, saving time and labor and they do not require potentially hazardous surface preparation processes or caustic chemicals.

 Before choosing your moisture mitigation approach, consider some important questions.
 How high are moisture levels in the slab?
 Does your contract expose you to potential liability for moisture damage—and, if so, for how many years?
 Could releasing potentially hazardous materials impact workers or, in the case of renovation projects, building occupants?
 Is speed of application a priority?

 The answers to these questions will help guide you to a moisture mitigation strategy that protects you, the building owner, and the building occupants for many years to come.

 - Industrial facilities